 2. There is far less competition from other investors.
 For a number of years we had none.
 When a good investment opportunity presented itself, we had the luxury of taking all the time we needed to make our decision.

 4. Advertising in a small center can be a joke compared to big cities.
 Word of mouth is far more effective in smaller towns where everyone knows what others are doing.
 There are very few secrets.
 We are regularly contacted if we have a place for rent because the Realtors® always tell new arrivals to town to phone Peacocks.
 We are also well known in town by locals as the landlords.
-The power of word of mouth is a double edged sword.
+The power of ‘word of mouth’ is a double-edged sword.
 It can also be a serious disadvantage if a person is not very careful.
 As an example, I know of an individual from a city who purchased a business in town.
-He refused to pay his bill for services from a local plumber; a fact that has now spread all through town.
+He refused to pay his bill for services from a local plumber; a fact that has now spread all through the town.
+Luckily, the plumber was part of a Plumbing Association which aided him with getting what he was owed.
 The owner now has to pay at least two hours of travel time to bring in trades from other centers, although the trades he wants are often literally across the street.
-We are very conscious of this trait of small towns and work very hard at providing as great of accommodations as we are able sometimes perhaps with too much concession to the tenant.
+We are very conscious of this trait of small towns and work very hard at providing as great accommodations as we are able sometimes perhaps with too much concession to the tenant.
 In the long run, this has worked to our advantage.

 7. Although there are less desirable areas in town, a small center has no bad sections of town that need to be avoided.